btrettel/plint/README.md

 ### How I use plint

-When examining patents, I save the claims to a file named {application number}-claims-YYYY-MM-DD.txt and the specification to {application number}-spec.txt, where YYYY-MM-DD is the date of the claim set.
+When examining patents, I save the claims to a file named {application number}-claims-YYYY-MM-DD.txt and the specification to {application number}-spec-YYYY-MM-DD.txt, where YYYY-MM-DD is the date of the claim set.
 For example, for application number 16811358, I will save 16811358-claims-2022-09-27.txt and 16811358-spec-2022-09-27.txt.
 I will then create a [JSON file](#json-input-file) containing plint's configuration for this application.
 The JSON file in this example is 16811358.json:

     {
         "claims": "16811358-claims-2022-09-27.txt",